soflyy/oxygen-bugs-and-features/README.md

 # Oxygen Bugs and Features

-This repository is for the submission and trackin of bug reports and features for the Oxygen plugin.
+This repository is for the submission and tracking of bug reports and features for the Oxygen plugin.

 How submit a bug report
 ---